ctb/pony-build/README.txt

 Client build scripts are just scripts that set up & run a list of commands: ::

-  from pony_build_client import BuildCommand, TestCommand, do, send
+  from pony_client import BuildCommand, TestCommand, do, send

   name = 'example'
   server_url = 'http://localhost:8080/xmlrpc'